risingwavelabs/rfcs/rfcs/0068-error-record-table.md

 1. The data record may be too large to record, e.g. several tens of KB.
 2. Errors may occur continuously, causing the log system to fill up quickly.

+From the viewpoint of users, many of them do not consider logs as being reliable.
+In our default error handling approach, we do not halt the stream when encountering stream errors, which may lead users to anticipate greater reliability in those logs.

 ## Future possibilities